EUPP-benchmark/ESSD-DRN/README.md

 # ESSD-DRN

-This repository provides Python code for implementation of the distributional regression network (DRN) post-processing method, accompanying the EUPPBench post-processing benchmark dataset v1.0.
+This repository provides Python code for the implementation of the distributional regression network (DRN) post-processing method, accompanying the ESSD benchmark.
+Provide the DRN output file (see the method's details below).

+This code is provided as supplementary material with:

+    ...: The EUPPBench postprocessing benchmark dataset v1.0, ...

+**Please cite this article if you use (a part of) this code for a publication.**

 # Details on the DRN setup